Samuelcy/aws-certified-solutions-architect-associate/README.md

-# AWS Certified Solutions Architect - Professional Notes
+# AWS Certified Solutions Architect - Notes
 - **AWS Note template is derived from [Ervinyoke's](https://github.com/Ernyoke/certified-aws-solutions-architect-professional) repository.
 The notes taken here are of my own.**

 ## Table of Contents